-The International Baccalaureate Primary Years Programme (PYP), designed for students aged 4-11, is designed to foster the development of the whole child as an inquirer, both in the classroom and in the world outside.
+The International Baccalaureate Primary Years Programme (PYP) is aimed at students aged 4-11.
+The programme is designed to foster the development of the whole child as a thinker and inquirer, both in the classroom and in the world outside.

-At the heart of the PYP are the so-called Learner Profile Attributes: inquirer, knowledgeable, thinker, communicator, principled, open-minded, caring, risk-taker, balanced and reflective.
+At the heart of the PYP are the learner profile attributes: inquirer, knowledgeable, thinker, communicator, principled, open-minded, caring, risk-taker, balanced and reflective.
 These attributes are a set of ideals, which aim to promote intercultural understanding and the belief that other people with their differences can also be right.

-The PYP strongly promotes inquiry based learning whereby learners are allowed to explore their own questions and construct new knowledge and levels of understanding.
+The PYP strongly promotes constructivist, conceptual and inquiry-based learning.
+This allows learners to explore their own questions, construct new knowledge and transfer these ideas to a conceptual level of understanding.

-Traditional academic subjects are part of the programme, but are encouraged in a transdisciplinary programme of inquiry that emphasises the interrelatedness of knowledge and skills.
+Traditional academic subjects are part of the programme, however we teach them in multi or interdisciplinary lessons under transdisciplinary themes.
+This way we emphasise the interrelatedness of knowledge and skills.